marginaltech/marginaltech.github.io/index.md

 It isn't.

-Genuine technical competence is the existential threat in most industries.
+The existential threat in most industries is genuine digital competence.
 But that threat is simple to understand and counter:

 1. *Methodically integrate automation and analytics into your business processes.*
 2. *Compound modest, but substantive, benefits in terms of efficiency and insight.*
-3. *In time, step-changes in how to do business will become apparent and be difficult for competitors' to reproduce.*
+3. *In time, this compounding will make step-changes in your business apparent and difficult for competitors' to reproduce.*

 It's simple, but not easy.

 ### I help organisations elicit ends and execute means.

+Let your competitors waste time and money chasing the grandiose fever dreams of big tech firms and consultancies.

-After more than a decade abetting the grandiose fever dreams of the technology industry, I became an independent consultant to do work that was more meaningful, for me and my clients.
+I became an independent consultant to do work that was more meaningful, to both me and my clients.
+I called the company Marginal Technologies to remind myself where value really lies.

 My experience is [broad and deep](https://www.linkedin.com/in/christopher-mcewan-850a0a62).
-If you truly need the cutting-edge then I can offer that.
-What you probably need is someone who will design and deliver technical capabilities that are effective, proportionate and sustainable.
+If you truly need the cutting-edge then I offer that.
+What you probably need is someone who can design and deliver digital capabilities that are effective, proportionate and sustainable.

 I am a doer.
 I am thrifty.
 I am impact driven.
-I embrace unfamilar domains.

 You should consider me if you need more from consultancy than technology evangelism from an MBA.